sdiehl28/baseball-analytics/README.md

 2. Each observation forms a row.
 3. Each type of observational unit forms a table (or csv file).

-#### Retrosheet Overview
+### Retrosheet Overview

 Retrosheet has play-by-play data for every MLB game since 1974.
 Data is available since 1918 with older years having somewhat more missing data.
 Open source parsers from Dr. T. L. Turocy will be used to parse and summarize the play-by-play data.

-The **cwdaily** parser will generate a csv file **per player per game**.
-This will be restructured into 3 files along the lines of Lahman for batting, pitching and fielding.
+The **cwdaily** parser will generate a csv file with records **per player per game**.
+This is a very large file as it includes all attributes for all roles a player may have (batter, pitcher, all 9 fielding positions) for all games.
+Almost all the attributes are zero, as no player takes on all roles in a single game.
+This output will be restructured into batting, pitching and fielding csv files with all records having at least 1 non-zero attribute.
+This structure is almost identical to that used by Lahman.

 The **cwgame** parser will generate a csv file that contains statistics for both teams per game and as well as game specific information such as attendance.
-This csv file is difficult to work with and will be restructured to **per team per game** and **per game** csv files.
+This output will be restructured into attributes **per team per game** and **per game**.

 The description of the column headings for the parser generated csv files has been created and copied to `data/retrosheet` as cwdaily_datadictionary.txt and cwgame_datadictionary.txt.